6 days || 89 river miles || 3 paddle rafts, 3 oar boats to carry gear

 Be prepared to carry anywhere between 15-25 pounds (6.8-11.3 kg) of your personal gear out of the Canyon with you, as well as 3 quarts of water (weighing approximately 6 pounds or 2.7 kg).
 Although hiking time varies per person, the average hiker makes it out on the Bright Angel Trail in 6-8 hours.
 The mule duffel service is an option, but must be reserved for the DAY AFTER YOUR HIKE OUT because we cannot guarantee that we can get your gear to the drop-off location early enough for it to go out the same day.
 This will require you to stay an extra day and wait to pick up your gear at the mule barn at the South Rim.
-If you decide to use this service, you will still need to hike out all irreplaceable items, as well as your water and lunch.
+If you decide to use this service, you will still need to hike out all irreplaceable items, as well as your water and provided lunch.
 Whether you use the mule duffel service or not, you should be physically able to carry your gear out.
 If you plan to use the mule duffel service, reserve it early and call AzRA to let us know.

 While most of our rafters make the hike without incident, you should also consider other trip alternatives if any of the following conditions apply to you or anyone in your group.
 These conditions may not exclude you from the hike, but should warrant careful consideration: • asthma (exercise and dust-induced) • history of heat-related problems (heat exhaustion or stroke) • pregnancy • taking prescription medications which might lead to dehydration or hyponatremia • heart disease • vertigo, balance issues or unusual fear of heights • foot, ankle, knee, hip or back problems • a generally sedentary lifestyle • more than a few pounds overweight • smoker • out of shape • age (be honest to yourself about your current physical capabilities).